 - Social Media Marketing online training classes offered by CSKT's Economic Development Office in April

 - S&K Business Services and the SBA may be able to assist with market analysis

 - UM Business School or FVCC Courses

-- CSKT offers free QuickBooks classes for Tribal employees
+- CSKT offers free QuickBooks and Bookkeeping Basics classes for Tribal members

 - Adult Education Courses sometimes offered at the local high schools